jiegec/ctf-writeups/2025-08-08-why2025/web/buster.md

 # Buster

-Through `dirb` tool, find that if the url is a prefix of the flag, it can be accessed:
+Using the `dirb` tool, we discovered that URLs that are prefixes of the flag can be accessed:

 ```
 /f